 Amplifies the Hateful Voices

 Real feminism is about self-respect and respect for others, which is hard to achieve when your main interaction takes place behind a screen.
 Studies show that social media can have a dehumanizing effect, creating distance between people and fostering cruelty.
 It’s easier to be unempathetic and hurtful from your keyboard than it is in face-to-face conversations.
 This explains the cruel attacks of radical feminists on other women for not being feminist enough, the attacks of misogynists on women (which didn’t require social media to begin with), and the attacks on men by some feminists just for being men.
-Social media has amplified these voices of hate, driving the perception that feminism is about hatred of men.
+With how social media is changing the feminist movement, we have seen how it has also amplified the voices of hate, driving the perception that feminism is about hatred of men.
 In truth, feminism is about equality and women who champion female domination over men are misandrists, not feminists.

 Feminism today has become truly global, in large part because of social media.
-But, the age of ‘likes’ has also done considerable damage to the cause it helped grow.
-Reports show that most women and men, even in liberal Europe, reject the term feminism.
+But, the age of ‘likes’ and ‘how social media has reshaped feminism’ has also done considerable damage to the cause it helped grow.
+Reports show that most men and women, even in liberal Europe, reject the term feminism.
 They strongly believe in and are willing to fight for equality, but their perception of feminism has been tainted.
 For feminism to thrive and succeed, it needs to return to its core beliefs, being inclusive to all women and men, while tuning out the exclusivity and hate of radicals.